UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-portal.md

 4. At the top of the blade, click **Create VM**.

-5. In the *Create virtual machine* blade, in the *Basics* step, enter general information about the VM, including a name, credentials and resource group.
+5. In the *Create a virtual machine* blade, in the *Basics* step, enter general information about the VM, including a name, credentials and resource group.

     ![Create VM from disk - Basics](images/azs-browser-disk-vm-basics.png)